ibm-cloud-docs/codeengine/cmd_defs.md

 :   Do not verify the existence of specified configmap and secret references.
 Configmap references are specified with the `--env-from-configmap` option.
 Secret references are specified with the `--env-from-secret` or `--registry-secret` options.
 This value is optional.
 The default value is `false`.

 `--image`, `-i`
 :   The name of the image that is used for this job run.
 The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
 If `REGISTRY` is not specified, the default is `docker.io`.
 If `TAG` is not specified, the default is `latest`.
-The `--name` and the `--image` values are required, if you do not specify the `--job` value.
+If you do not specify the `--job` option, the `--name` and the `--image` values are required.
 This value is optional.

 `--instances`, `--is`
 :   Specifies the number of instances that are used for this job run.
 When you use this option, the system converts to array indices.
 For example, if you specify `instances` of `5`, the system converts to `array-indices` of `0 - 4`.
 This option can only be specified if the `--array-indices` option is not specified.
 This value is optional.
 The default value is `1`.